ldandoy/LaizyPHP/README.md

-LaizyPHP is a PHP framework
+LazyPHP is a PHP framework

 Comming soon